cloudant/sync-android/CONTRIBUTING.md

 Code coverage metrics end up in `build/reports`.

-## Using Android Studio / IDEA IDE
+## Using IntelliJ IDEA / Android Studio

-The best way to get everything set up correctly is to use IDEA's JetGradle plugin to automatically generate and configure an IDEA project.
-IDEA will then keep the project in sync with the `.gradle` file.
+For IDEA, the best way to get everything set up correctly is to use IDEA's JetGradle plugin to automatically generate and configure an IDEA project.
+IDEA will then keep the project in sync with the `build.gradle` file.

 Install this via Preferences -> Plugins (under IDE Settings) -> Gradle.

 For Android Studio, this plugin is already installed.

-You can then use File -> Import Project to create the IDEA project, which will allow you to run gradle tasks from IDEA in addition to setting up dependencies correctly.
-Just select the `build.gradle` file in the Import dialog box and select the default settings.
+You can then use File -> Import Project (Import Project or Import Non-Android Studio project from the Welcome dialog) to create the IDEA / Android Studio project, which will allow you to run gradle tasks from IDEA / Android Studio in addition to setting up dependencies correctly.
+Just select the `build.gradle` file from the root of the project directory in the Import dialog box and select the default settings.

+In Android Studio, a message may appear showing 'Frameworks detected:
+Android framework is detected in the project'.
+This can be safely dismissed as the library should *not* be built against the Android framework - it is a standard Java SE project.

+After importing the gradle project you may need to configure the correct SDK.
+This can be set from the File -> Project Structure dialog.
+In the Project Settings -> Project tab.
+If the selected entry in the Project SDK dropdown is `<No SDK>`, then change it to an appropriate Java SDK such as 1.6 or 1.7.

 An alternative is to use gradle itself, which is also able to generate an idea project.